Devin-Peng/Retail-Company-E-Store-Project-public-/README.md

 Start the website: npm run dev

-# How run Docker (it runs frontend and backend together)
+# Automatic Installation Guide: How run Docker (it runs frontend and backend together)
+Handles everything required to run server (SpringBoot, etc)
+- First of all, you need JDK 17 or 21 to run.
+If you have windows install it as an environmental variable from docs.oracle.com.
+Docker will not run without this since it needs the test in the backend to compile

-Handles everything required to run server (SpringBoot, etc) Prepare the backend: Go to the backend folder and run ./mvnw clean package -DskipTests (Mac) or mvnw.cmd clean package -DskipTests (Windows).
+- Prepare the backend: First, add in the password for database in application properties.
+Then go to the backend folder and run ./mvnw clean package -DskipTests (Mac) or mvnw.cmd clean package -DskipTests (Windows).

 - You may need to fix the permission if the terminal says "permission denied" for ./mvnw, run chmod +x mvnw in the backend folder to allow it to run.
 On windows you can use the GUI.

 Start Docker: Run at the base of project: docker-compose up --build

-Docker handles the entire build process
+Docker handles the rest of the build process

-## If code is modified
+## If code is modified (Why we need to run backend in automatic run is due to password change)
 mvn clean package -DskipTests, will clean and recompile the code.

 docker-compose up --build, use command after to run it.

 # For Unit Testing
-MacOS (cd to backend folder): ./mvnw clean package -DskipTests ./mvnw test
+MacOS (cd to backend folder): ./mvnw test

-Windows (cd to backend folder): mvnw.cmd clean package -DskipTests mvnw.cmd test
+Windows (cd to backend folder): mvnw.cmd test

 # AWS configuration
 We used Amazon RDS (Relational Database Service) for mySQL database.